 “Our efficiency mostly comes from the management technology of our logistics.
 We built our logistics to be online from day one,” Liu told the Financial Times.
 “Companies like DHL built their systems on decades-old technology, it’s very hard for them to overturn their systems overnight.”

 In Europe, though, JD expects to recruit local partners to provide last-mile delivery service, though the company expects to own its own warehouses.

 The company has enlisted some powerful backers to reach its goals.
-JD is Walmart's largest partner in China and commerce giant investment company Tencent is finalizing a deal to buy 15 percent of JD's Logistics branch, which is expected to sell shares to the public at some point in the future.
+JD is Walmart’s largest partner in China and commerce giant investment company Tencent is finalizing a deal top buy 15 percent of JD’s logistics branch.
 Tencent and JD have already partnered in a number of deals, including a co-investment of $863 million in VIPShop Holdings.